Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Related Work

 \section{Related Work}

-\paragraph{Mixture-of-Experts} The Mixture-of-Experts (MoE) architecture is an efficient model design that increases model capacity while controlling computational costs by activating only a subset of parameters for each input.
-The idea is first introduced by~\citet{DBLP:journals/neco/JacobsJNH91} and later popularized in deep learning through the work of ~\citet{DBLP:conf/iclr/ShazeerMMDLHD17}.
-Subsequent developments such as GShard~\citep{DBLP:conf/iclr/LepikhinLXCFHKS21} and Switch Transformer~\citep{DBLP:journals/jmlr/FedusZS22} demonstrate that replacing the feed-forward layers in Transformers with MoE layers enables efficient pre-training at the trillion-parameter scale, achieving remarkable results.
-Most follow-up research has since focused on key areas like optimizing expert design~\citep{DBLP:journals/corr/abs-2405-04434,DBLP:journals/corr/abs-2408-10681}, routing mechanisms~\citep{DBLP:conf/iclr/PuigcerverRMH24,DBLP:conf/iclr/WangZC25}, and load balancing strategies~\citep{DBLP:journals/corr/abs-2408-15664}.
+\textbf{Mixture-of-Experts.} The MoE architecture increases model capacity while controlling computational costs by activating only a subset of parameters per input~\citep{DBLP:journals/neco/JacobsJNH91,DBLP:conf/iclr/ShazeerMMDLHD17,DBLP:conf/iclr/LepikhinLXCFHKS21,DBLP:journals/jmlr/FedusZS22}.
+Subsequent research optimizes expert design~\citep{DBLP:journals/corr/abs-2405-04434,DBLP:journals/corr/abs-2408-10681}, routing mechanisms~\citep{DBLP:conf/iclr/PuigcerverRMH24,DBLP:conf/iclr/WangZC25}, and load balancing~\citep{DBLP:journals/corr/abs-2408-15664}.
 Recently, several studies~\citep{huang-etal-2024-harder,DBLP:conf/emnlp/ZengMG0D24,DBLP:conf/iclr/0001Z0Y25} explore dynamic routing, where the number of activated experts varies per token to allocate more computation to complex tokens and less to simpler ones, all under a fixed computational budget.
 Different from previous studies, our work does not focus on redistributing computation under a fixed budget.
 Instead, we explore how to ensure and enhance the performance of MoE models when the total computational budget changes during inference.
 Our goal is to endow MoE models with inference-time scalability.